khrona/awesomium-wiki/javascript-integration/introduction-to-javascript-integration.md

 };
 {% endhighlight %}

-You could then retrieve a copy of this object in C++:
+You could then interact with this object in C++:

 {% highlight cpp %}
 JSValue my_value = web_view->ExecuteJavascriptWithResult("Person");